 Navid has been named 2017-18 Tedder Family Doctoral Fellow of the Center for the Humanities and the Public Sphere of the University of Florida.
-In summer 2015, DAAD (German Academic Exchange Service) awarded Navid a generous German Studies scholarship which enabled him to conduct his pre-dissertation research in Germany.
+In summer 2015, DAAD (German Academic Exchange Service) awarded Navid a generous German Studies scholarship, which enabled him to conduct his pre-dissertation research in Germany.
 He received a 2016 Doctoral Research Travel Award by the University of Florida's Graduate School to conduct parts of his dissertation research at the archives containing Harry Partch's and Ben Johnston's materials, at the University of Illinois at Urbana-Champaign,, University of California San Diego, and at Northwestern University.
 He was awarded the University of Florida’s College of Arts 2015 Best of College Creative Research Award for his composition 10 Aphorisms for Saxophone Duo, and the 2013 Robert T. and Beverly N. Singer Music School Fellowship.
 He was given an honorable mention for his piece Structure I for 10 instruments, in 2015 Fine Arts College Council Juried Art Exhibition at the University of Florida.
 He has received several travel grants and other scholarships by the University of Florida, University of Hamburg, Government of Salzburg Austria, Society for American Music, and Institut für neue Musik und Musikerziehung Darmstadt.
-Navid was a finalist of the 2016 American Prize for Composition, Chamber Music, a national competition for the excellence in art.
+Navid was a finalist of the 2016 American Prize for Composition, Chamber Music Division, a national competition for the excellence in art.
 He worked as the composer-in-residence of the Harn Museum of Art, Gainesville, Florida, during summer 2018.
 Based on Harn's collections, Navid composed a work for alto saxophone, which the Swiss saxophonist Laurent Estoppey performed and recorded in October 2018.
-During the same year, DAAD (German Academic Exchange Service) awarded Navid a one-year, post-doctoral research fellowship, to stay and write his book in Hamburg, Germany, which he sadly had to decline.
+During the same year, DAAD (German Academic Exchange Service) awarded Navid a one-year, post-doctoral research fellowship, to stay and write his book in Hamburg, Germany, which he sadly had to reject.
+Navid received the fall 2018 and spring-summer 2019 College of the Arts' Faculty Research Incentive Awards, at the University of Florida

 Peter van Zandt Lane